Big Meadow in Norway

 Origins of the Storlie Name—Knud Knutson Thoen Storelie was born in 1790 at the Thoen Farm in Hallingdal, Norway.
 His birth name was Thoen, and he is my ancestor who became a Storelie when he and his family settled into the Storelie farm near Nesbyen.
 The farm had been purchased by his father with profits from the rich black soil on the Thoen farm (different from my childhood impression that he’d wandered around impoverished until finding a new home).
 Both the Storelie and Thoen farms are situated on a forest-clad mountain.
 The men worked the forest in the winter and farmland in the summer.
 Knud was a skilled silversmith and pursued this avocation in his blacksmith shop during the long winter months.
 He had two wives with two sons from each marriage.
 He died in 1845 at age 55.

 Storlie Sons Immigrate to America—Their father died when the oldest son, Knute K. Storlie, was 15.
 At 22, Knute and his brother, Ole K., immigrated to the United States in 1852.
 (They changed the spelling of their name to Storlie.)
 Knute initially settled in Rock Prairie, WI, but moved west to Spring Grove, MN in 1857 where he bought a farm.
 His bride, Anne Skogen, also from Hallingdal, joined him in Spring Grove in 1858.
 Knute’s younger half-brothers (Ole K. (the 2nd) and Christian) followed them to Spring Grove in 1859.
 Their uncle, Arne Thoen, took over the Storelie farm after all four sons left Norway.
+To board the ship, they were required to bring provisions to sustain them for 12 weeks.
+Plus they took the practical items needed to start a new life.
 Why did Knute, the oldest son who by tradition would have inherited a rich farm, leave it for a new life in America?
 Did he have a thirst for adventure?
 Or perhaps he had a falling out with his Uncle Arne after his father passed?

-“I Can’t Leave My Baby Behind”—The youngest of thirteen, my mom’s grandma, Mimi, was born outside of Tromso in Malsev, not far from the Arctic Circle.
-When she was about a year old, her parents had entrusted Mimi with their grown children as they boarded a boat to resettle near Oslo in 1879.
-Mimi’s mother suddenly ran off the boat and declared, “I can’t leave my baby behind.”
-Mimi and her family lived near Oslo until she was 10, then migrated to Eau Claire Wisconsin, where she later married Clarence George Sprague.
-Mimi was short and spry, an excellent seamstress, quick witted, and tidy.
+“I Can’t Leave My Baby Behind”—The youngest of thirteen, my mom’s grandma, Mimmi (Mary), was born outside of Tromso in Malsev, not far from the Arctic Circle.
+When she was about a year old, her parents had entrusted Mimmi with their grown children as they boarded a boat to resettle near Oslo in 1879.
+Mimmi’s mother suddenly ran off the boat and declared, “I can’t leave my baby behind.”
+Mimmi and her family lived near Oslo until she was 10, then migrated to Eau Claire Wisconsin, where she later married Clarence George Sprague.
+Mimmi was short and spry, an excellent seamstress, quick witted, and tidy.
 They had two children: Helen Marie and George Clinton.
-George married Esther Amanda Hysen (a pretty school teacher) in 1927, whose parents had immigrated from Sweden when they were newlyweds.
-They were my mom’s parents.
-What sort of life were Mimi’s parents leaving in Malsev?
+George married Esther Amanda Hysen (a school teacher) in 1927, whose parents had immigrated from Sweden when they were newlyweds.
+They were my mom’s parents and lived with Mimmi and Helen when my mom was young.
+What sort of life were Mimmi’s parents leaving in Malsev?
 And how could they have imagined leaving a baby with relatives?

 A Grief Walk from New York to Wisconsin—A year after his first wife and 10-month-old son died of influenza in 1853—three days apart—my great-great-grandpa, George Asa Sprague, left upstate New York and migrated west on foot, eventually settling in Eau Claire, Wisconsin in 1855.
 He built the first ferry across the Chippewa River, then turned his attention to farming.
 He married his second wife, Alma Ann Amidon, in 1859 and had three children.
 Their oldest son died at age six.
 He died at the age of 80 in 1904, as a prominent citizen in Eau Claire County.
 His obituary reports, “A line of carriages three-quarters of a mile long followed him to his grave.”
 Mimi married his son, Clarence George, who like his father was active in civic affairs.
 My mom remembers George Asa as a stern and morose man—perhaps his personality was shaped by his losses?